 The declared products shall be identified by brand name(s), by material type(s), by production code(s) (if applicable), and by simple visual representation, which may be by photograph or graphic illustration.

-Example:
+Example: Polypropylene siding produced according to the standard ASTM D7254 Standard Specification for Polypropylene (PP) Siding.

 Product Specification